Klavionik/battleship-tui/README.md

 > access will work until you log off.

 > [!NOTE]
 > At the moment, the user management is handled by Auth0.
-The game serve doesn't store
+The game server doesn't store
 > your credentials.

 ## Screenshots